heiglan/msd21_heigl_tosheva/README.md

   - [x] Write down the project name and the names of all group members.
   - [x] Read the whole tutorial and use the file as a task list (Markdown Flavor).
 - [x] Extend your pom.xml with the relevant libraries or configurations to implement the following parts of the task. - Heigl
-    - [x] In addition, each group member should have their own developers - Tosheva, Heigl add information.
+    - [x] In addition, each group member should add their own developers' information.- Tosheva, Heigl

   - [x] Have a team member add the address of the Git repository. - Heigl
 - [x] There are three bugs in the existing code - find them and fix them. - Heigl
   - [x] Implement the error correction in a separate branch and merge back the results.